RESERVATIONS: 020 8459 0777

 SKOPELOS

-The Island of Reefs, a magnificent craggy coastline hiding secluded bays and narrow inlets, each with a sheltered beach fringed by pine forests of oak[more] and olive groves.
-Skopelos is remarkably undeveloped.
-The island's eponymous capital is a bustling harbour with a maze of narrow paved streets, old churches and a Ventian fortress.
-The real Skopelos reveals itself in scattered villages surrounded by ancient pines and the sparkling Aegean beyond!
+The island of reefs, a magnificent craggy coastline hiding secluded bays and narrow inlets, each with a sheltered beach fringed by pine forests and olive groves.
+Apart from the island’s eponymous capital, a bustling harbour with a maze of narrow streets, old churches and a Venetian fortress, Skopelos remains remarkably undeveloped.

 ALONISSOS

-The remotest of the three inhabited islands, this is the haven we all dream about when life becomes too stressful.
-This narrow wooded island, once[more] called Ikos (after the sun and there's a clue) is about relaxation and tranquility.
-There are many old trails, criss-crossing the island leading down to the uncrowded beaches.
+The remotest of the four inhabited islands that make up the Sporades archipelago, this is the haven we all dream about when life becomes too stressful.
+This narrow wooded island is about relaxation and tranquillity.
+There are many old trails, criss-crossing the island leading down to uncrowded beaches.

 SKIATHOS